gmh5225/Bubbles-Ai/README.md

 ## 💻 Installation

 1. **📥 Download the Application**
-   - Refer to top of the readme.md where it says first important notice. thanks 😄
+   - Refer to top of the `readme.md` where it says first `important notice`. thanks 😄

 2. **📂 Extract Bubs_Launcher-Main**
    - Extract The Bubs_Launcher-Main.zip to your Desktop.